It’s always the “norm” to tell people why they SHOULD do something. But in the case of anime – why would I tell you to NOT watch anime?

-Anime is the Japanese version of Disney in the western world.
-But the animation style, drawings, themes and topics is more diverse and mature.
+Anime is the Japanese version of Disney in the Western world.
+But the animation style, drawings, themes and topics are more diverse and

 Here’s why I’d recommend you don’t watch anime.